rayokota/generator-angular-sinatra/README.md

 Run the service:

-    shotgun
+    rackup

-Your service will run at [http://localhost:9393](http://localhost:9393).
+Your service will run at [http://localhost:9292](http://localhost:9292).

 ## Creating a persistent entity